igoramadas/cloudflare-allowme/README.md

 - True-Client-IP
 - X-Forwarded-For

 If none of the headers above are present, it simply gets the client IP from the TCP connection itself.
-If you have set `$ALLOWME_SERVER_TRUSTPROXY` to "false", then it will ignore the headers altogether.
+If you have set `$ALLOWME_SERVER_TRUSTPROXY` to "false", then it will ignore the headers altogether but you won't be able to host the service behind a reverse proxy.

 The device details are taken from the `User-Agent` header by default.
 If you want to set a custom device name, please pass it via the `X-Device-Name` header.